-In an interview some years ago, Wills’ son Mark proudly proclaimed that racing is not allowed: “we don’t do lap times, the only way we measure it is how long the smile lasts.”
-He went on to say that the track was motivated by a lack of opportunity for “spirited” driving in a safe environment.
+In an interview some years ago, the former CEO’s son proudly proclaimed that racing is not allowed: “We don’t do lap times, the only way we measure it is how long the smile lasts.”
+They went on to say that the track was motivated by a lack of opportunity for “spirited” driving in a safe environment.

 Recently, the exclusivity of The Farm has suffered as it has been somewhat commercialised to “wipe its nose” of any bad stigmas, allowing rentals for corporate events.
 The track is also (interestingly) approved by the New South Wales Police, who use the road to practice high-speed pursuit tactics and tire spikes.